 The yard sale usually starts the Wednesday after Memorial Day and lasts for five days.
-It's open from dawn to dusk on Wednesday through Sunday.
+In 2019, the dates were Wednesday, May 29 through Sunday, June 2.
+It's open from dawn to dusk, rain or shine.

 - Stop at the visitors' bureaus along the route for information on lodging, food, and local attractions.